You deserve to know exactly what you are buying.

 Our Commercial Building inspectors use this as a tool when inspecting your home to help detect issues that may not be visible to the human eye.
 This tool allows the inspectors to determine temperature differences, but it will not allow them to see physically behind/within a wall.

-The Commercial Building electrical inspection.
+The Commercial Building inspections include an electrical evaluation.
 This inspection helps identify potential hazards, such as faulty wiring or damaged components, that could lead to electrical failures, fires, or safety risks.
 Evaluating Your Building’s Key Electrical Components, Including:

 - The main service disconnect